Fintech Nubank nets $650 mln credit line for Mexico, Colombia expansion

 "We are constantly evaluating possibilities to broaden our product offering," Velez told Reuters.

-Founded in 2013 to offer consumers a no-fee credit card, Nubank became Latin America's most valuable listed bank, at $41.5 billion, ahead of Brazil's Itau Unibanco Holding ITUB4.SA.
+Founded in 2013 to offer consumers a no-fee credit card, Nubank briefly became Latin America's most valuable listed bank ahead of Brazil's Itau Unibanco Holding ITUB4.SA.
+Nubank's shares have since fallen and Itau's have strengthened, moving Itau back to the top spot as the region's most valuable listed bank.

 Nubank offers credit cards in both Mexico and Colombia and operates under the name "Nu".
 The digital bank closed the year with more than 1.4 million customers in Mexico and 114,000 customers in Colombia.